puppetlabs/puppet-docs/source/puppet/4.9/hiera_config_yaml_5.md

     For the built-in backends (YAML, JSON, and HOCON), the key is always `data_hash` and the value is one of `yaml_data`, `json_data`, or `hocon_data`.
 If you want to set a custom backend as the default, you'll need to check that backend's documentation.

     Whichever key you use, the value must be the name of the [custom Puppet function][] that implements the backend.
-For more details, see [How backend functions work][].
+For more details, see [How custom backends work][backends].

 ## The `hierarchy` key